CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 -o output gtf corresponding to expression levels of features of the sample
 ```

-Once we have ran this command through all our six samples (WT1, WT2, WT3, EE1,EE2 and EE3) we will have 6 gtf files each corresponding to one of the sample containng feature expression values.
-Having 6 different gtf files is of no advantage as each may contain same novel transcript but labelled differently.
+Once we have run this command through all our six samples (WT1, WT2, WT3, EE1,EE2 and EE3) we will have 6 gtf files each corresponding to one of the sample containing feature expression values.
+Having 6 different gtf files is of no advantage as each may contain the same novel transcript but labelled differently.
 Ideally we would like to merge these 6 gtf files along with the reference GTF to achieve following goals
 - Redundant transcripts across the samples should be represented once
 - Known transcripts should hold their stable gene ID's (assigned in Ensembl)
-- Novel transcripts present across multiple samples with different names should be represented once.

 The command we will use to achieve this is `stringtie --merge` and the syntax is